sonatype-nexus-community/DevAudit/README.md

 6. Open a *new* command prompt or PowerShell window in order to have DevAudit in path.
 7. Run DevAudit.

-### Installing on Windows using Chocolatey
+### Installing using Chocolatey on Windows
-DevAudit is also available on [Chocolatey](https://chocolatey.org/packages/devaudit/1.0.1)
+DevAudit is also available on [Chocolatey](https://chocolatey.org/packages/devaudit/2.0.0.40-beta).

 1. Install [Chocolatey](https://chocolatey.org).
 2. Open an admin console or PowerShell window.